 And so began the unlikely comeback.
 The first step was an inconsequential win over an unknown, Jimmy Batten.
 Duran looked old and slow in taking another decision victory and the experts shook their heads and sighed, lamenting the sad fate awaiting yet another shot fighter who just couldn’t walk away.

 In fact, it would be Duran’s last decision win for some time.
 In the ensuing weeks, he began to seriously reapply himself to training and conditioning and slowly the spring returned to his legs and the snap to his punches.
 The next step was a bout with former world champion and heavy hitter Pipino Cuevas.
 Just three short years previous, a clash between these two Latin warriors would have been monumental, but both had since been humbled.
 The only question now was who had more left.
 The answer was Duran, who suddenly looked more spry than he had since Montreal, chasing Cuevas about the ring and knocking him down and out in the fourth round.

 “Was Duran that good,” asked champion Davey Moore after watching the fight, “or was Cuevas that bad?”
-Moore held the WBA junior middleweight championship and was about to find out.
+Moore, who held the WBA junior middleweight title, would soon find out.